-This lazy oven-baked casserole corn hash is an ideal dish if you’re looking for a hearty and delicious meal that’s easy to make and perfect for feeding a crowd.
+This lazy 4-ingredient oven-baked casserole corn hash is an ideal dish if you’re looking for a hearty and delicious meal that’s easy to make and perfect for feeding a crowd.
 It is made with flavorful corn, sweet kapia peppers, onions, and potatoes.
 This dish is so easy to make that it will become one of your family’s favorites.

 🥰 Why Will You Love This Recipe?